First-Time Domestic Violence Charge in CA

 First Court Appearance and Arraignment

-Within a few weeks of your arrest, you’ll appear before a judge for an arraignment hearing.
-This is where formal charges are presented and you will enter a plea of guilty, not guilty, or no contest.
-Typically, a not-guilty initial plea allows time to build your defense strategy, so don’t feel rushed into any plea.
+Within a few weeks of your arrest, you should appear before a judge for an arraignment hearing.
+This is where formal charges are presented, and you can enter a plea of guilty, not guilty, or no contest.

 Plea Bargaining in Domestic Violence Cases